-Enrollment assistance: 608-262-0920
+- Enrollment assistance: 608-262-0920

-> - Course questions and access issues (e.g. permissions or waiting lists) contact the department curricular representative or office
+- Course questions and access issues (e.g. permissions or waiting lists) contact the department curricular representative or office

-> - General questions—contact ACSSS; phone: 608-263-6960, email: firstname.lastname@example.org
+- General questions—contact ACSSS; phone: 608-263-6960, email: firstname.lastname@example.org

->

-> How do I view my tuition bill?
+How do I view my tuition bill?

->

-> After you enroll in your first class, an eBill will be generated by the Bursar's Office.
+After you enroll in your first class, an eBill will be generated by the Bursar's Office.
 You will receive an email notification when your final eBill is ready to view in your MyUW Student Center, typically about a week before classes begin for student with earlier enrollment times.
-Please make sure that you view your eBill and check the due date soon after enrolling.
+Please make sure that you view your eBill and check the due date.

->

-> When is my tuition due?
+When is my tuition due?

->

-> The due date for your tuition depends on when you successfully enroll for your first class.
+The due date for your tuition depends on when you successfully enroll for your first class.
 Some Special students who enroll earlier (such as Capstone Certificate students) will have a tuition due date similar to that for degree students.
 If you are a Special or Guest student enrolling just prior to the start of the term or later, your tuition due date will be later.
 Students typically have two weeks to pay their tuition in full; see MyUW for exact dates.
 Payments received after the deadline will be assessed an additional $100 late payment fee.

->

-> How do I pay my tuition?
+How do I pay my tuition?